Deci-AI/super-gradients/documentation/source/factories.md

 In this tutorial, we'll cover how to use existing factories, register new ones, and briefly explore the implementation details.

-## Utilizing Existing Factories
+## Using Existing Factories

-Let's start by looking at how existing factories can be utilized to define a sequence of transforms for augmenting a dataset.
+If you had a look at the [recipes](https://github.com/Deci-AI/super-gradients/tree/master/src/super_gradients/recipes), you may have noticed that many objects are defined directly in the recipes.

+In the [Supervisely dataset recipe](https://github.com/Deci-AI/super-gradients/blob/master/src/super_gradients/recipes/dataset_params/supervisely_persons_dataset_params.yaml) you can see the following

 ```yaml
 train_dataset_params: